 - List articles

 - “How to” articles

-That doesn’t mean you should focus exclusively on those formats but including content using one or more of these styles is a good idea.
+This doesn’t mean you should focus exclusively on those formats; including content using one or more styles is a good idea.

 Keep an Eye on the Competition

 Some site owners spend the time and effort needed to create what they believe will be highly valuable content, only to find that no one will link to it.